Jamie-S2000/blackjack/README.md

 - It will not allow any value other than 1 or 11

 -__dealer_choice__
-This determines weither the dealer should hit or stick.
+This determines whether the dealer should hit or stick.
 - The dealer decided depending on if:
-    1. The dealers hand's value is less than the users.
+    1. The dealer's hand's value is less than the user's.
     2. The dealer hand's value is less than 17.
     3. The user is not bust
-- All three of these must be true or the dealer wont hit.
+- All three of these must be true or the dealer won't hit.
 - Once one of these is no longer true the dealer will stick if they aren't bust.
-- The total value of the dealers cards is then returned.
+- The total value of the dealer's cards is then returned.

 -__compare_hands__
 This compares the hands of the dealer and the user.
-- Depending on if a player went bust, or who's value was higher, a winner is announced.
+- Depending on if a player went bust, or whose value was higher, a winner is announced.
 - The winner is then returned.

 -__increase_score(winner)__
-- The winners core is increased
+- The winner core is increased
 - The scores are printed to the console.
 - It then runs the play again function.